Skip to main content

 Manage network

-Here is how to manage network settings in the Bare Metal Server service.
+The following describes how to manage networking in the Bare Metal Server service.

 Associate public IP

-You can associate a public IP with an instance.
+You can associate a public IP to an instance.

 info

-Execute all commands with sudo using root privileges.
+Run commands with sudo using root user privileges.

-1. Run the following command to check the routing table:
+1. Run the command to check the instance routing configuration.

 Check instance routing configuration